Milkywire/interview-assignment/app/README.md

+## Assignment

+We need an app for our impacters to administer their posts.

+Create an app using React Native, the user should be able to

+- see all posts
+- update a post
+- delete a post
+- open a post in full screen by clicking the post
+- go to the next post in full screen mode
+- delete and update a post in full screen mode

+If you feel you have the time, you can also add support for the user to create a new post by uploading a new image to the API.

+**Make sure to write down what you would have done if you had more time, and submit it together with the rest of the assignment.**

 # Getting started

 This project is generated with `react-native init` for more information about this setup, pleas have look at the [official docs](https://facebook.github.io/react-native/docs/getting-started)

 ## API